 Step 3.
 Export the video from VideoProc Converter.

 Browse to choose a folder to save the compressed video.
 And tick the box before "Nvidia/Intel/AMD" to activate hardware acceleration.
-Then hit the "RUN" button, and your large high-res video will be compressed and exported in seconds.
+Then disable "Auto Copy" and hit the "RUN" button, and your large high-res video will be compressed and exported quickly.

 The output folder will pop up automatically when the compression is over.
 Now you can check the video file size and image quality.
 The video in our tutorial has been compressed by 64% without any visible quality loss after being re-encoded by H.265/HEVC.

-Method 2.
-Compress Video without Losing Quality with HandBrake
+2. Compress Video Without Losing Quality in HandBrake

 HandBrake is a free and open source program for video conversion.
 Also, it can function as a free video compressor on Mac, Windows, and Linux.
 Based on FFmpeg video decoding and encoding libraries, it can compress large videos with common encoders, like H.264 (x264), H.265 (x265), MPEG-4, and MPEG-2.